 A new book by Alan Alda, If I Understood You, Would I Have This Look on My Face?, underscores why getting into character requires communication skills.

 You may recall that he did a TV series interviewing scientists.
-He realized that he wasn’t listening to them, so […]
+He realized that he wasn’t listening to […]

 One thing we don’t lack for in the Eugene-Springfield area is a commitment to make life better for everyone who lives here.
 Two upcoming events we’re helping promote underscore just how we do that: